dmuth/splunk-lab/README.md

 All apps are covered under their own license.
 Please check <a href="vendor/README.md">the Apps page</a>
 for more info.

+Splunk has its own license.
+Please abide by it.

 ## Free Sources of Data